Chriswangkl321/TDSC_SSO_models/README.md

 Model File Preparation: copy the content in framework.pv into the beginnig of the model file to be verified. <br />Note that the input file to ProVerif need to be in .pv format.

-Once Proverif and model file are ready, run ProVerif using the following command:<br />
+Once Proverif and model file are ready, run ProVerif to check the protocol model using the following command:<br />
 ./proverif ⟨filename⟩.pv